comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 <figure id="figure-queries_indexvsstorage_time_relative">
 <img src="img/experiments/queries_indexvsstorage_time_relative.svg" alt="Relative execution times of discover queries for index versus storage">
 <figcaption markdown="block">
-Relative query execution times for all discover queries with different combinations of data vault discovery with cMatch.
+Relative execution times for discover queries with different discovery methods under cMatch.
-The bar indicates the average execution times, while the whiskers indicate the maximum and minimum execution times.
-The star marker indicates the average time until first result.
+Bars indicate average execution time, whiskers indicate the maxima and minima, and stars indicate average time until first result.
 </figcaption>
 </figure>

 <figure id="figure-queries_indexvsstorage_http">
 <img src="img/experiments/queries_indexvsstorage_http.svg" alt="HTTP requests of discover queries for index versus storage">
 <figcaption markdown="block">
-Average number of HTTP requests for all discover queries with different combinations of data vault discovery with cMatch.
+Average number of HTTP requests for discover queries with different discovery methods under cMatch.
 </figcaption>
 </figure>

 While [](#figure-queries_indexvsstorage_time_relative) shows that for six queries (D1, D2, D5, D6, D7, D8)
 using just the type index is slightly faster or comparable to just LDP-based discovery, this difference has no statistical significance (*p = 0.55*).
-However, [](#figure-queries_indexvsstorage_http) shows that the number of HTTP requests with the type index is always slightly lower than LDP-based discovery, but this only has a very weak statistical significance (*p = 0.12*).
+However, [](#figure-queries_indexvsstorage_http) shows that the number of HTTP requests with the type index is always slightly lower than via LDP, but this only has a very weak statistical significance (*p = 0.12*).

 When the filter-enabled type index approach is used, three queries (D1, D3, D8) are made even faster compared to the non-filtered type index approach.